envato/react-resize-observer-hook/README.md

 * a single `ResizeObserver` instance placed inside a React Context;
 * a React Hook to observe any element's changes in size.

-This allow you to know the size of each observed element.
+This allows you to know the size of each observed element.

 # Developer status